Your Guide to the New Machu Picchu Visitor Rules & Restrictions

 New Rules for Entering Machu Picchu

-2. Follow the Designated Circuits: To manage the flow of visitors and minimize impact, Machu Picchu now offers five distinct circuits.
+- 2. Follow the Designated Circuits: To manage the flow of visitors and minimize impact, Machu Picchu now offers three distinct circuits.
 Choose your route wisely and respect the indicated pathways.

 Inca Trail + Machu Picchu New Rules 2025